ManticoreGamesInc/platform-documentation/src/api/examples.md

 Game.playerJoinedEvent:Connect(OnPlayerJoined)
 ```

-Connects the `OnPlayerDamaged` function to the `damagedEvent` event to the `damagedEvent` event on all players who join the game.
+Connects the `OnPlayerDamaged` function to the `damagedEvent` event on all players who join the game.
 Now every time a player takes damage, `OnPlayerDamaged` will be called.

 `Connect()` also returns an `EventListener` which can be used to disconnect from the event or check if the event is still connected via the `isConnected` property.
 It also accepts any number of additional arguments after the listener function, those arguments will be provided after the event's own parameters.